JCSDA/jedi-docs/docs/developer/practices/issues.rst

 .. image:: images/issuebox.png

 What is a PLEATED issue?
-PLEATED is a mnemonic to guide you in created a proper issue that can be used for all the functions referred to above (tracking, collaboration, and project management).
+PLEATED is a mnemonic to guide you in creating a proper issue that can be used for all the functions referred to above (tracking, collaboration, and project management).
 Each of the letters corresponds to metadata that you should provide, namely:

 .. _pleated: